Rinnovik/PRITHVI-ANU/README.md

 "Where Earth Meets the Atom."

-PRITHVI-ANU is a nuclear + environment project by Ruthvik that explores low-level radiation detection, nuclear data visualization, and awareness systems for environmental safety.
+PRITHVI-ANU is a nuclear + environment project by that explores low-level radiation detection, nuclear data visualization, and awareness systems for environmental safety.
 Aligned with BARC’s values of peace through atomic intelligence.

 ## 🎯 Objectives
 - Detect & visualize simulated radiation data